 Scandinavian design style emphasizes aspects of both minimalism and simplicity.
 Common colors include soft whites, blues, greens, and browns to give an earthly quality, without overwhelming the senses.
 It’s perfect for people who want a very natural, clean look with the qualities of nature emphasized.

 Out of the deserts that surround this jewel of a country, Moroccan design is one of the most expressionistic of design styles.
 It boasts bright colors in shades of red, blue, and gold.
-This style demonstrates that the most mesmerizing designs are found in this destination.
+This style demonstrates that mesmerizing designs are found in this destination.

 Moroccan style makes heavy use of intricate patterns, based in diamonds and triangles, to represent the precious stones that are reminiscent of the ancient kings throughout the country’s history.
 There’s a strong feeling of luxury in the Moroccan style and it’s ideal when you want to make visitors feel like they’ve stepped into a romantic storybook fantasy.